bobtsang28/bobtsang28.github.io/_projects/2024-08-13-duffy-and-friends-friendversary.md

     </div>
 </div>

 Working within Disneyland’s high editing standards and stylistic guidelines, the content also needed to highlight guest interactions and enjoyment specifically.
-With multiple camera operators on each shoot, careful planning helped identify key moments of engagement between the Duffy characters and guests, whether during the parade, a drawing session, or a photoshoot.
-Balancing strict character guidelines with a tight event schedule presented numerous challenges, but the final footage delivered a polished result, one that captures why Disneyland holds such a special place for so many visitors.
+With multiple camera operators on each shoot, every video included a standout “hero shot” or a joyful guest moment, capturing the Duffy characters engaging with visitors and conveying why Disneyland holds such a special place for so many.